stulentsev/accessing-ruby-objects-in-js/README.md

 You can go to `localhost:3000/head` to see the example where the JS gets injected into the head through `content_for`

 To see the code in action, just check the source.
 The `ApplicationHelper` contains the `obj_to_js_var` helper.

+# Something to note

+This is rails 4 which uses turbolinks so the examples are made with turbolinks in mind when checking the JS.
+This has no effect on the written helper, which is usable in general and doesnt require turbolinks.